daniel-wells/danielwells.me/content/posts/air-purifier-rpm-audio-signal-analysis/index.md

 I have a [Blueair Blue 3410 Air Purifier](https://www.blueair.com/gb/blue/pure-311-auto/8319.html), but the technical specifications are quite sparse - for example they don't specify how fast the fan spins at each of the three speed settings.
-This can be quite important because to know how effective the purifier will be we need to know the CADR (Clean Air Delivery Rate), but it's only quoted for the highest speed setting which is too loud to be used continuously.
+This can be quite important because to know how effective the purifier will be we need to know the volume of air purified per unit time (aka CADR - Clean Air Delivery Rate), but it's only quoted for the highest speed setting which is too loud to be used continuously.

+### Calculating theoretical purification
+The CADR divided by the volume of the room will give the ACH (Air Changes per Hour).
+However 1 ACH as defined by that simple division does not mean that all of the air will be purified after 1 hour.
+This is because the purified air is constantly mixing with the unpurified air so some of the air ends up going through the device multiple times.
-The CADR divided by the volume of the room will give the ACH (Air Changes per Hour), and from that we can calculate the relative purification over time using the [room purge equation](https://en.wikipedia.org/wiki/Dilution_(equation)#Basic_room_purge_equation).
-For the plots below I've used a mixing factor of 1.5 to account for imperfect mixing of the air.
+To calculate the relative purification over time whilst accounting for this we can use the [room purge equation](https://en.wikipedia.org/wiki/Dilution_(equation)#Basic_room_purge_equation).
+For the plots below I've used a mixing factor of 1.5 to account for imperfect (non-instantaneous) mixing of the air.
 Note that these calculations also assume no additional pollutant is being added.

 <img src="images/decay_linear.png" width="960" />
 <img src="images/decay_log.png" width="960" />

+### Possible fan speed inference methods
 However, with a smartphone and some [Python code](https://github.com/daniel-wells/danielwells.me/blob/main/content/posts/air-purifier-rpm-audio-signal-analysis/infer_fan_rpm.py) we can work out the fan speed ourselves!
 There are two ways I can think of:
  - Counting the time of each rotation using "high speed" video recording (effectively recreating an optical tachometer)